RetroStack/TRS-80_Model-I_Mini-Monitor/README.md

    - Optional: `Spray_Cover_Optional.stl` to simplify paint spraying
 2. **Paint**
    - Apply a black primer spray that also functions as the base color.
-   - The original aesthetic is **silver body** with a **black center**.
+   - The original monitor was fully black ont he back shell.
+The original aesthetic for the front shell is **silver body** with a **black center**.
 Use `Spray_Cover_Optional.stl` as a paint mask that locks into the bezel to shield the black area while spraying the silver surrounding.
      ![Spray cover applied](/Images/Spray_Cover_Applied.png)
    - After enough time drying, apply a layer of top-coat to protect the paint.
 I used a gloss top-coat, but made this thin to avoid excessive shine.
    - You might want to paint the two knobs at this point as well.